 - Voiced By: Marcel Jeannin

 - Affably Evil: Our first introduction to him is an attempt to make a deal with the Maroon to keep the violence down.
-Is actually Faux Affably Evil and has a slave ship sunk to intimidate the Maroon.
+He's actually Faux Affably Evil and has a slave ship sunk to intimidate the Maroon.

 - Ambiguously Evil: Played with.
 At the start of the DLC he seems to want peace with the local resistance and is willing to cut deals.
 Likewise, Bastienne indicates he's willing to purchase the Templar package, but we have no indications that he's actually a member of the Templars himself.
 All ambiguity goes out the window by the penultimate mission, but he's still not stated to be a Templar.

 - Aristocrats Are Evil: Very, very evil.

 - Big Bad: Played with as he is neither a Templar or especially dangerous seeming.
 That last one is a lie.